...

 Does Japanese knotweed affect property value?

 The simple answer is Yes.
-You’re legally obliged to disclose whether the property is “affected” when selling and mortgage lenders will impose conditions which could prompt a buyer to renegotiate or even walk away.
+You’re legally obliged to disclose whether the property is “affected” when selling and mortgage lenders will impose conditions that could prompt a buyer to renegotiate or even walk away.
 But don’t panic, a professionally prepared and actioned Japanese Knotweed Management Plan normally returns the value close to the “non-affected” value.
 Check out this online calculator to get an idea of how your property’s value might be impacted.

 How much Japanese knotweed have I got?